freemocap/freemocap/README.md

 ### ( We're working on it though!
 Stay tuned!)

 # Installation
+If you're a beginner (code / python wise), [here is a screen recording of someone from my lab installing freemocap from scratch](https://vimeo.com/582630758) up until the point where you start using it (configuring,charucco board, cameras, etc).

 - Open an Anaconda Prompt (in Windows, or any terminal on Mac/Linux) and enter the following comands

 `conda create -n freemocap-env python=3.7`